danomatika/joyosc/README.md

 ### lopack & tinyobject libraries

 Two helper libraries are included with joysoc in the `lib` folder: lopack & tinyobject.
 By default, these libraries are built and installed along with joyosc.
-If you happen to have either installed seprately (not likely), you can disable the use of the local library when building via:
+If you happen to have either installed separately (not likely), you can disable the use of the local library when building via:

     ./configure --without-local-lopack --without-local-tinyobject